Search

 How To Do A Reverse Nordic Curl

 Now, if you were to sit on your calves after you descend into a full sissy squat, and you leaned back, you’d basically have a reverse Nordic.
-The reverse Nordic (not to be mistaken with the Nordic hamstring curl, which is even more difficult) requires a healthy level of ankle plantar flexion.
+The reverse Nordic (not to be mistaken with the Nordic hamstring curl, which is even more difficult) requires a healthy level of ankle plantar flexion

 In contrast to the sissy squat, this time your ankles are fully extended while you move.
 Additionally, the reverse Nordic engages the glutes more to keep the body straight.
 But, thanks to this, you will definitely feel that rectus femoris stretch.